lkeab/BCNet/README.md

 - **Two-stage instance segmentation.**
 - **Image formation as composition of two overlapping layers.**
 - **Bilayer decoupling for the occluder and occludee.**
-- **Simple occlusion handling module with large performance gain (both on the FCOS and Faster R-CNN detectors).**
+- **Explicit occlusion handling module with large performance gain (both on the FCOS and Faster R-CNN detectors).**

 **Under preparation**.
 Our code and pretrained model will be fully released before CVPR takes places .